 - Cavalry units

+- Contra-guerilla units

 - Cavalry leaders

-- Horse artillery units

-- Contra-guerilla units

-- Republican militia and guerrilla units
+- Republican Militia and Guerrilla units

-Republican National Guard units, but only if they are stacked with a leader that can lead raids.
+- Republican National Guard units, but only if they are stacked with a leader that can lead raids.

-All units capable of conducting Raid movement have an "R" indicator between their CFs and MFs.
+All units capable of conducting Raid movement have an "R" indicator between their Combat and Movement Factors.
 A raiding unit/stack/Army can attempt to pass through enemy-controlled provinces.
-Once the Imperial player is finished conducting his raids, then the Republican player conducts his raids in much the same fashion, using any eligible units and leaders that did not move in the regular Republican Movement Phase.
+Once the Imperial player is finished conducting his raids, then the Republican player conducts his raids in much the same fashion, using any eligible units and leaders that did not move in the regular Republican movement phase.

-Raiding units ignore terrain restrictions during the raid movement subphase.
-The raiding unit must, when exiting an enemy controlled province containing un-besieged enemy combat units that cannot be bypassed, or that are stacked with at least one leader, roll 1D6.
+Raiding units ignore terrain restrictions during the raid movement sub-phase.
+The raiding unit must, when exiting an enemycontrolled province containing un-besieged enemy combat units that cannot be bypassed, or that are stacked with at least one leader, roll a die.
 Modify the DR as follows (use all that apply):

-- -1 Contra-Guerilla units are raiding - -2 Raid led by Col. Dupin - -1 Raid by Republican regular and/or National Guard cavalry - -2 Raid by Republican militia/guerilla units
+- -1 Contra-Guerilla units are raiding - -2 Raid led by Col. Dupin - -1 Raid by Republican regular and/or National Guard cavalry - -2 Raid by Republican Militia/Guerilla units